openlattice/openlattice-help-site-old/faq.md

 * TOC
 {:toc}

+## Privacy & Security

-## Is Loom HIPAA and CJIS compliant?
+### Is Loom HIPAA and CJIS Compliant?

 Loom infrastructure is compliant with the Health Insurance Portability and Accountability Act (HIPAA) and Criminal Justice Information Services (CJIS).
-We are also capable of signing HIPAA Business Associate Agreements (BAAs) for storing data.
+We are also capable of signing HIPAA **Business Associate Agreements (BAAs)** for storing data.
 We comply with HIPAA Security Rule by ensuring PHI is encrypted in transit and at rest with industry-standard standard encryption.
 We also support disaster recovery by securely storing live snapshots of the database system that we can recover quickly from backup.

 {% include related.html content="
 * [Loom's HIPAA Compliance Technical Overview](/info/hipaa/)